InfoSecREDD/REDDs-PCAP-Uploader/README.md

 ## Reset Email Address
 - To reset the EMAIL used to receive results, just delete "email.txt" in the directory you have the script running.
 The script will prompt you for your EMAIL next time you run the script.

+## Known Issues
+- If USERNAME OR DIRECT PATH for Windows has a SPACE in it (Example: "Test User" OR "C:\USERS\Test User\PCAPS") Script throws errors.
+- Some AV's (Anti-Viruses/Firewalls) block scripts from using CURL correctly on Windows.

 ## Credits: